 dig command in Linux is used to gather DNS information.
 It stands for Domain Information Groper, and it collects data about Domain Name Servers.
 The

-dig command is helpful for diagnosing DNS problems, but is also used to display DNS information.
+dig command is helpful for troubleshooting DNS problems, but is also used to display DNS information.

 This guide will help you understand and use the Linux

 - A user account with sudo or root privileges

 - Access to a terminal window / command line

 Verify that it’s installed by checking the software version.
 To do so, open a command line and enter the following:

 The system should respond with a numeric code.
 If the system can’t find the command specified, install dig by entering the following: